 I rather think that Albus intended to find out.

 And the possibility that the werewolf caper was Severus Snape’s “turning point” ratchets up considerably when you factor in Phineas Nigellus’s snide little endorsement of Albus’s trust in Snape, which he injected into one of the private lessons with Harry, over the course of HBP.
 This matter is further explored in the piece of “extreme theorizing” entitled, ‘The View from the Martian Canals’.

 But in any case, I felt that there was vanishingly little reason for me to continue to hang back from committing to a definite side in this particular debate.
-By this time I think we had enough clues to figure out just what Severus Snape’s ultimate choice was.
+By the end of HBP I thought we had enough clues to figure out just what Severus Snape’s ultimate choice was.
 Snape was one of Dumbledore’s very own White Hats.

 And was so long before James-bloody-Potter ever became one.

 Or so I thought.

 (Inserting an additional bit of venom to Snape’s taunts to Sirius Black in OotP, that he was out actively risking his neck for Dumbledore’s cause, while Black — and by extension, James Potter — was only involved at all because he needed to be protected.)

 And, we could also now finally conclude that the biggest reason that Severus Snape so hated Harry — and he did sincerely hate Harry — had very little to do with James.
 Much as Snape honestly loathed James.

 Harry, after all, had taken his place.

 James never really mattered to anyone, not the way Harry does, certainly not to anyone in charge.